Good fishing for walleye, northern pike and jumbo perch.

 Very strong cell phone signal.

 Indoor toilet, air conditioning, satellite TV, hot running water (good well water) and a complete kitchen.
 Bedding is supplied.
 You will be right by the lake and surrounded by trees.
 It is quiet, peaceful and private.
 There is a propane BBQ at your cabin door.

 Only 10 minutes from the village by boat.
 Seclusion, yet easy access to supplies.

 Free unlimited long distance calling including to the USA right from the camp's library room.

-Canoes are also provided, for exploring and fishing some of the connecting lakes and streams.
+Canoes are also provided free of charge, for exploring and fishing some of the connecting lakes and streams.